Tanzania People's Defence Force

 The Tanzania People’s Defence Force (TPDF) (Jeshi la Ulinzi la Wananchi wa Tanzania) is the military force of the United Republic of Tanzania.
 It was established in September 1964, following a mutiny by the former colonial military force, the Tanganyika Rifles.
 From its inception, it was ingrained in the troops of the new TPDF that they were a people's force under civilian control.
-Unlike some of its neighboring countries, Tanzania has never suffered a coup d'état or civil war.
+Unlike some of its neighbouring countries, Tanzania has never suffered a coup d'état or civil war.

 The TPDF's mission is to defend Tanzania and every Tanzanian, especially the people and their political ideology.
 Conscripts are obligated to serve 2 years as of 2004.